Chris Hubbard’s Platform

 Having a Schools-First Mentality

 With his kids enrolled in the Alexandria City Public Schools (ACPS) spanning 8 years , Chris is committed to improving schools.
 With years of institutional knowledge of the school system, he will multiply successes and divide short comings in ACPS.
-To gain in economy and efficiencies, he will endorse safety upgrades, prompt maintenance and renovations and teacher appreciation and pay.
-Healthier school lunches with less processed foods and more fresh fruits and vegetables can help kids concentrate better.
+To gain in economy and efficiencies, he will endorse full funding, safety upgrades, prompt maintenance and renovations and teacher appreciation and pay.
+Healthier school lunches with less processed foods and more fresh fruits and vegetables and lean protein can help kids concentrate better.
+Integrated Income Affordable Housing is a necessary and critical pathway for improving Alexandria Schools, as good, recent research (see affordable housing on right) shows that it comes with better outcomes for children including: education, health, future income and social compared with segregated income affordable housing which is what Alexandria has and refuses to change.

 Offering Affordable Housing

 Chris believes that people who work in the community - particularly first responders and teachers - should be able to live in the community.
-That’s why he will cultivate market-rate affordable mixed-income housing, in efficiently designed smaller units.
-Mixed income housing offers positive role models for children, especially those who value education and use it as a pathway for success.
-This strategy doesn’t increase taxes for residents; it simply makes smaller residential units affordable.
+That’s why he will cultivate market-rate (non-publicly funded - no increase in spending) affordable, integrated income housing: in efficiently designed smaller or micro units, internet matching of private rooms and suites, Protect natural affordable housing - older garden apts.
+99 year lease for municipal land for developer efficient units, etc....
+Integrated income affordable housing offers positive role models for children, especially those who value education and use it as a pathway for success.
+Good studies show it improves outcomes for children in terms of education, health, future income and social.